gustafn/munin-plugins-ns/README.md

-This is a set of plugins for munin [1], where most of the plugins provide monitoring functionality for aolserver [2] and naviserver [3].
+This is a set of plugins for munin [1], where most of the plugins provide monitoring functionality for AOLserver [2] and NaviServer [3].
 Most of the functionality of the naviserver* plugins depends on the XOTcl request monitor package, which is part of OpenACS [4].